Should Snap buy Twitter?

 One suggestion floated as a “what if” scenario among armchair executives in banking, finance and tech over the weekend is that Snap could make a bid for Twitter.

 To be clear, we have not heard any sources tell us that the two companies are in talks.
-And reached for comment, Snap said BLAH, and Twitter said BLEURGH.
+And reached for comment, Snap said BLAH, and Twitter said BLEURGH (actually Snap didn’t respond to a request for comment and Twitter declined to comment).
 But there’s more logic than one might think in a potential tie-up.

 For starters, Twitter has had a not-so-hidden For Sale sign hanging on its front door for some time.
 Kara Swisher and Kurt Wagner at Re/code detailed the potential bidders last September.
 Interested buyers reported throughout the Fall of last year included just about everyone.
 At a price tag of roughly $18 billion, the deals would have been worth a stiff 60 percent premium to Twitter’s current valuation.